BastilleBSD/bastille/docs/chapters/subcommands/restart.rst

 restart
 =======

-To restart a jail you can use the `bastille restart` command.
+To restart a container you can use the `bastille restart` command.

 .. code-block:: shell